i0tool5/learnings/golang/memory-management/garbage-collector.md

 ## Sweep

 Sweep is running in the background, releasing the memory. marked white.
 But this process may not be complete in time.
 Therefore, it should be noted that a part of the sweeping is laid of the memory allocation process.
-When process needs more memory, it calls malloc, but before allocation new memory, it must make shure that there are no old unnecessary objects in memory.
+When process needs more memory, it calls mememory allocation system, but before allocation new memory, it must make shure that there are no old unnecessary objects in memory.